Sky Diving Travel Insurance Compared

 VentureGuard from the renowned specialist sports insurer SportsCover Direct provides single day or annual multi trip cover for holidays world-wide and can include cover for activities such as sky diving.

-SportsCover offer a seperate policy called SportsGuard which offers Sports Accident Cover including Physiotherapy cover, Loss of Earnings, Personal Liability Protection, Legal expenses, Personal Accident Benefits and Rehabilitation cover.
-This can be bought for use in the UK or abroad.
+SportsCover Direct offer a separate policy called SportsGuard which offers Sports Accident Cover including Physiotherapy cover, Loss of Earnings, Personal Liability Protection, Legal expenses, Personal Accident Benefits and Rehabilitation cover.

 Considerations when looking for Travel Insurance covering Sky Diving